Horizontal-org/Tella-website/docs/getting-started/android.md

 You have several options to download Tella:
 - Follow [this link](https://play.google.com/store/apps/details?id=org.hzontal.tella&hl=en&gl=US&pli=1) to find Tella on the Google Play Store or open the Google Play Store and search for “Tella”.
-- Download and install it manually as an .apk file [in this folder](https://web.tresorit.com/l/JgMjK#FV9IoIZdDxwAUPqtupJzsQ) or our Telegram channel: https://t.me/tellaapp.
+- Download and install it manually as an .apk file [in this folder](https://web.tresorit.com/l/JgMjK#FV9IoIZdDxwAUPqtupJzsQ) or from our Telegram channel: https://t.me/tellaapp.

-If you need to help to install the app manually, you can [follow this guide](https://todo.com) or contact us at contact@tella-app.org.
+If you need help to install the app manually, you can [follow this guide](https://todo.com) or contact us at contact@tella-app.org.

 ![gif that shows how to download Tella from the Play Store](/img/getting-started/android/find-tella.gif "find and download gif")